Because we really need to laugh right now: the best comedy moments of 2018

 — Kevin O'Wreath ???? (@kevinpokeeffe) December 8, 2018

-- Killing Eve isn’t a comedy.
-It’s a show about Sandra Oh’s spy in a flirtatious game of cat-and-mouse with a prolific hit-woman.
+- Killing Eve is a thriller that finds Sandra Oh’s fledgling spy in a flirtatious game of cat-and-mouse with a prolific hit-woman.
 However, no show created by Fleabag’s Phoebe Waller-Bridge would be complete without some laughs.
-The scene from episode 4, in which the killer, Villanelle (Jodie Comer), surprises her handler with an elaborate birthday manages to both provide one of those laughs and also be creepy.
+The scene from episode 4, in which the killer, Villanelle (Jodie Comer), surprises her handler with an elaborate birthday, manages to both provide one of those laughs and also be creepy.

 - Cringe comedy is a staple of Issa Rae’s Insecure, but the show brought it to new heights in the seventh episode of season 3 this year.
-In a key scene, when Issa is worried that she’s been ghosted by Nathan, she forces her best friend Molly to meet her at Nathan’s house, since Molly had been hitting it off with Nathan’s roommate Andrew.
-The only problem is Molly had recently had a bad date with Andrew, so distracting him so that Issa can search the house for clues is the last thing she wants to do.
-What follows is a scary-funny, unsparing look at the desperation to solve romantic mysteries.
+In a key scene, when Issa is worried that she’s been ghosted by Nathan, she forces her best friend Molly to meet her at Nathan’s house, since Molly had (until recently) been hitting it off with Nathan’s roommate Andrew.
+(Got all that?)
+What follows is a scary-funny, unsparing look at our desperation to solve romantic mysteries.

-- Adam McKay’s HBO show, Succession, could have easily gone by the name of a fake series from Kroll Show: Rich Dicks.
-In the eighth episode, though, the Roy family tops itself in the field of rich-dick excess by leaving New York for a bachelor party in a Prague pansexual drug dungeon called The Rhomboid.
-The one-two punch of Greg’s (Nicholas Braun) martyr-like cocaine moment followed by the immortal Tom (Matthew Macfadyen) line “Buckle up, fuckle head” provides the kind of high that you won’t regret later.
+- Adam McKay’s HBO show, Succession, could easily have gone by the name of a fake series from Kroll Show: Rich Dicks.
+In the eighth episode, though, the Roy family tops itself in the field of rich-dick excess by leaving New York for a bachelor party in Prague’s pansexual drug dungeon, The Rhomboid.
+The one-two punch of Greg’s (Nicholas Braun) martyr-like cocaine moment followed by the immortal Tom (Matthew Macfadyen) line “Buckle up, fuckle head” provides a high you won’t regret later.

 - RuPaul’s Drag Race contestant Miss Vanjie’s baffling exit from the series back in March created an instantly iconic moment of television, the kind of thing that will be imitated for years to come.
-Vanjie is funny enough on her own, but it’s RuPaul’s reaction that elevates the moment even further.
+Vanjie is funny enough on her own, but it’s RuPaul’s reaction that elevates her grand exit even further.

 - I badmouth SNL a lot for its Baldwin Trump sketches and that time it sided with Amazon over actual New Yorkers, but the show obviously employs some very funny writers and performers who knock it out of the park sometimes.
-Case in point: the absolutely bonkers sketch below, in which guest host Bill Hader cracks up every one around him and eventually himself.
+Case in point: the absolutely bonkers Girlfriend’s Game Night sketch, in which guest host Bill Hader cracks up every one around him and eventually himself.

 Comedians doing comedy